Public-Health-Scotland/end-of-life-pub/sop/sop.md

     * Update dates
     * Check filepaths for lookups are still correct
     * Define whether publication is provisional or update version
-* Push new branch to GitHub.
+* Commit and push new branch to GitHub.
-* Create pull request for another analyst to review changes.
+* Create pull request on GitHub for another analyst to review changes.
-* Once changes have been approved, merge the branch into the master and delete.
+* Once changes have been approved, merge the branch into the master and delete personal branch.
 * If no more changes are required, pull the updated master branch into the master folder.

 ### Running the code